Peace Experiences

 (written for BE magazine, Byron Bay 2006)

+I always trusted that Peace is an experience and not merely an intellectual concept, and that in order to make a difference I must begin with my self.
 Fortunately enough, as I grew up in Israel, I encountered numerous examples of those who have faith in the possibility of Peace, and act upon it, in all ways possible.
 In a war troubled zone, it is nothing less than a miracle of common sense to share experiences that enhance (the practice of) Peace on Earth, no less.
 Here & Now I have two examples to share.

 In 1997, as a member of Sheva, an Israeli music ensemble of Hebrew and Arab roots, I participated in a gathering that was hosted by Neve-Shalom, (Oasis of Peace), an Arab-Jewish village situated between Tel-Aviv and Jerusalem.
 It was natural to witness real conciliation and co-existence, Hebrew and Arab cultures communicating in a genuine way.
 I heard first hand of their challenges, coming both from within the village members as well as from the general "normal" environment, and was most impressed by their courage to face those challenges with an open heart and willingness to over come whatever stood in the way of Living in Peace.